Aune Heggebø

 Aune Selland Heggebø (born 29 July 2001) is a Norwegian professional footballer who plays as a striker for club West Bromwich Albion and the Norway national team.

 Club career

 Brann

 Heggebø was born in Bergen and played youth football with IL Bjarg and Brann, before starting his professional career at the same club.
 In 2019, he had a short loan spell at Nest-Sotra in Norwegian First Division.

 In the 2021 season, he became the preferred choice after his teammate Daouda Bamba transferred in the summer transfer window.
 In early November 2021, his contract with SK Brann was extended until 2025.

 West Bromwich Albion

 On 7 July 2025, Heggebø joined EFL Championship club West Bromwich Albion on a five-year contract.
 He made his debut for the club on 9 August 2025, in a 1–0 win against Blackburn Rovers.
 He scored his first goal for the club on 12 August 2025, in a 1–1 draw with Derby County in the EFL Cup which Albion lost on penalties.

+On 20 August 2026, the FA charged Heggebø with "successful deception of a match official" and banned him for two matches on suspicion of a deliberate handball goal in the league opener against Norwich City.